davidebazzana/CAE/README.md

 ### Installation
 Run the executable `setup.sh` in order to install the conda environment, `pytorch`, `cudatoolkit` and `einops`.
 The script also installs the datasets (*2shapes*, *3shapes* and *MNIST_shapes*).

+If your system does not support `cuda`, provide the argument `--cpu` when running the commands described below.

 ### Training
 To train the network run the following command:
 ```